How Business Insider's distributed brand Insider is diversifying from Facebook - Digiday

 Insider, the lifestyle spinoff of Business Insider launched as a distributed brand 19 months ago, is now figuring out how to turn a distributed brand into a successful owned and operated property.

 Last May, Insider launched its own website at thisisinsider.com, eight months after debuting on social media.
-Unlike videos hosted on platforms, Insider found that videos on its website work best if they have a service component.
+Unlike videos hosted on platforms, Insider found that posts on its website work best if they have a service component.
 While users might gravitate toward any shiny object they see in their Facebook feed, if they’re going to stick around on the publisher’s site, Insider has to frame content “around what is useful for that person,” said Nicholas Carlson, Insider’s editor-in-chief.

 Take food.
 A video featuring one food dish at a restaurant will perform well for Insider on Facebook.
 But on the site, these videos “became like trivia rather than useful information,” Carlson said.
-So on the site, Insider’s videos are now more likely to show someone how to make a food dish themselves.
+So on the site, Insider’s posts are now more likely to show someone how to make a food dish themselves.

 Carlson also noticed that videos that contain a lot of subjects, like those showcasing 30 luxurious vacations spots, did well on social platforms but fell flat on the site.
 Insider now repurposes these videos into photo essays with brief descriptions.
 “Users want to scroll at their own pace,” Carlson said.

-Note: This article has been updated to reflect that Insider is posting fewer videos on Facebook.